-A recent rise in far-right terrorist attacks in the United States could form part of a recurring trend of violence stemming back to the 1700s.
+A recent rise in far-right terrorist attacks in the United States could form part of a recurring trend of political violence stemming back to the 1700s.

 In fact, it has occurred approximately every fifty years for the past two centuries.
 All of these periods were marked by significant socioeconomic and cultural unrest, particularly over the issues of group grievances and labour relations.

-Secondly, there are the dynamic aspects of violent conflict, in which violent activity becomes contagious and increases rapidly, until resources devoted to combatting it increase, and the popular moods turn against conflict and towards reconciliation.
+Secondly, there are dynamic aspects of violent conflict, in which violent activity becomes contagious and increases rapidly.
+This tends to happen until resources devoted to combatting it increase, and the popular moods turn against conflict and towards reconciliation.

 Positive Peace is the attitudes, institutions, and structures that help build and maintain peaceful societies.
 A fall in Positive Peace greatly increases the risk of instability and violence.

-At times of extreme political and cultural polarisation, as levels of Positive Peace deteriorate, the likelihood of an increase in violence increases, and individuals and groups who are ideologically disposed to violence become much more likely to carry out attacks.
+At times of extreme political and cultural polarisation, when Positive Peace deteriorate, the likelihood of an increase in violence increases.
+Thus, individuals and groups who are ideologically disposed to violence become much more likely to carry out attacks.

 Over the past decade, there has been a noticeable reduction across many Positive Peace indicators in the West, particular in the US.
 The Positive Peace Index score for the US declined by 6.7 per cent from 2009 to 2018.

 Whilst data from this source is only available up until 2010, IEP calculations suggest that there has been a significant increase in violent political events from 2010 to 2019.